doniazed-ezzine/Flask-OpenWeatherAPI/README.md

 > Flask run --debug

-If there are problems check that you have Flask installed, so use the libraries .
+If there are problems check that you have Flask installed and the requires libraries .